Management and Security powered by Landesk

 - Add, Edit, and Delete: Use these to manage vendor names in the vendor lists.

 Use this page to configure the security component agent settings and trusted file list settings.
+Some options on this page won't be available unless you enable certain components first, such as Application control.

 Components: Select the agent setting you want to use for each component.